August 17, 2022

 This blog post provides a brief overview of SolrJ, explains why you need to use the HttpSolrClient client and shares some sample code for using SolrJ to connect to SearchStax.

-Editor’s Note: Managed Solr is now SearchStax Cloud.
+Editor’s Note: Managed Solr is now SearchStax Managed Search.
 It is the same great product that lets developers set up and deploy Solr infrastructure in minutes.

 What is SolrJ?